-Bird of the Month: Common Merganser
+Bird of the Month: Virginia Rail

 (Story and photos by Pam Hunt) March marks the beginning of waterfowl migration, and despite recent cold snaps there is a lot of open water in New Hampshire for ducks